 Softscape to the Rescue

 The drawback?
-Well, you will end up with a square or rectangular patio -- in other words, one with straight edges.
+You will end up with a square or rectangular patio—in other words, one with straight edges.
 If you do not mind making your life a little more difficult, though, you can cut pavers and give your patio rounded edges, as long as you have the right equipment.

 Is it possible to have your cake and eat it, too?
-That is, is there a way to build a patio with straight edges but then somehow soften them later?
-Yes there is: It means complementing your hardscape with softscape.
-Specifically, what is referred to here as bringing in softscape is the use of container gardens (or potted plants, at least) along the straight edges of your patio to soften them.
+It means complementing your hardscape with softscape.
+Specifically, what is referred to here as bringing in softscape is the use of container gardens along the straight edges of your patio to soften them.

-For practical purposes, however, this method for softening sharp edges probably works best for small patios.
-Why?
-Because a bigger patio means a longer edge, and a longer edge means that more container gardens will be required to achieve the softening effect.
-How much money are you willing to spend on softscape (that is, the plant material) and containers (that is, pots, urns, etc.)?
+For practical purposes, this method for softening sharp edges probably works best for small patios.
+A bigger patio means a longer edge, and a longer edge means that more container gardens will be required to achieve the softening effect.
+How much money are you willing to spend on softscape and containers?

 Only you can answer that question, which is why we cannot put a number on it when, in that article, the statement is made that building bigger patios will require a different approach.
 While one can't quantify "bigger," the fact is that, after a patio reaches a certain size, the cost of having to soften the edges with softscape becomes prohibitive.
 In such cases, it is probably best to use a curved hardscape design if you want to avoid straight edges.